A combinatorial statistic for labeled threshold graphs: Introduction

 In this article our focus is on the enumerative aspects of (rational) arrangements in $\R^n$.
 In that direction we have the following seminal result by Zaslavsky.

 \begin{theorem}[\cite{zas75}] Let $\A$ be an arrangement in $\R^n$.
 Then the number of regions of $\A$ is given by

 \end{theorem}

 When the regions of an arrangement are in bijection with a certain combinatorially defined set, one could ask if there is a corresponding `statistic' on the set whose distribution is given by the $c_i$'s.
 For example, the regions of the braid arrangement in $\R^n$ (whose hyperplanes are given by the equations $x_i-x_j = 0$ for $1\leq i<j\leq n$) correspond to the $n!$ permutations of $[n]$.
 The characteristic polynomial of this arrangement is $t(t-1)\cdots(t-n+1)$ \cite[Corollary 2.2]{stanarr07}.
 Hence, $c_i$'s are the unsigned Stirling numbers of the first kind.
-Consequently the statistic defined by the characteristic polynomial counts the number of permutations of $[n]$ with the given number of cycles.
+Consequently, the distribution of the statistic `number of cycles' on the set of permutations is given by the coefficients of the characteristic polynomial.

 In this paper, we consider the following arrangement in $\R^n$ given by The regions of $\mathcal{T}_n$ are known to be in bijection with labeled threshold graphs on $n$ vertices.
 Labeled threshold graphs on $n$ vertices are inductively constructed starting from the empty graph.
 Vertices labeled $1,\ldots,n$ are added in a specified order.
 At each step, the vertex added is either `dominant' or `recessive'.
 A dominant vertex is one that is adjacent to all vertices added before it and a recessive vertex is one that is isolated from all vertices added before it.